 When I was in school, I would climb into the toy storage shelves and hide from everyone.
 It was after weeks of this behavior that my kindergarten teacher really started to watch me.
 She did her best to understand why I was so sad and scared to be in her classroom.

 I was already challenged with severe learning disabilities.
 My dyslexia was overwhelming as I was taught basic kindergarten material.
 Even learning to draw was a difficult process.
-I saw discarnate souls, I couldn’t communicate well when I was young and it was difficult to integrate what I felt was normal for me with the apparent “normal” of the other children.
+I couldn’t communicate well when I was young, and it was difficult to integrate what I felt was normal for me with the apparent “normal” of the other children.
 I couldn’t even determine how to use the crayons and watercolors.
 Communicating with my teacher about my problem was almost impossible.

 I was blessed though.
 I had loving parents and caregivers who did their very best to help me.
 They really worked hard to keep me in school.